dotexe-drift-server/samp-drift-script/README.md

 # samp-drift-script
 A SA-MP server gamemode designed for drifting

+# What do the users have to say?
-"You're singlehandedly reviving the drifting community" -d4vst3r "You're making me want to record SA-MP again" -7thor
+"You're singlehandedly reviving the drifting community" -d4vst3r

+"You're making me want to record SA-MP again" -7thor

 # Current features